KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Ethical Social Economic issues/Threats to Privacy and Security.md

 @TabNavigator {
     @Tab("Cookie") {
-        - A small file used by websites to store personal infor- mation on a user’s web browser.
+        - A small file used by websites to store personal information on a user’s web browser.
         - Not malicious by nature, can be misused to collect personal information about users.
         - These little brats appear on every single website since at least 2015.
     }